Opportunities in Science

 National Science Foundation REU Program

-Tree Science in the Anthropocene
+Integrative Tree Science for the Anthropocene

 Content Detail

-Experience careers that explore solutions for climate change, biodiversity loss, natural resources management, and urban life through the National Science Foundation REU Program: Tree Science in the Anthropocene.
+Experience careers that explore solutions for climate change, biodiversity loss, natural resources management, and urban life through the National Science Foundation REU Program: Integrative Tree Science in the Anthropocene.

 The era of unprecedented transformation of the biosphere due to human activities is termed the Anthropocene and calls for directly addressing the ecological and environmental challenges of the present and near future.
 The REU at The Morton Arboretum uses trees as model systems to investigate questions related to evolution, ecology, conservation, and management in natural and built environments.
-Participants in the 2023 REU program will participate in one of several 2023 research projects.
+Participants in the 2025 REU program will participate in one of several research projects.

-The Center for Tree Science’s 10-week summer internship program has trained 62 students over the past nine years from 45 universities across the United States.
+The Center for Tree Science’s 10-week summer internship program has trained 76 students over the past nine years from 45 universities across the United States.

 Feedback from past students: